smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.2.6 =
+Added a licence-file download guide to the admin screen, plus three JavaScript helpers—`Gatey.cognito.toSignIn()`, `Gatey.cognito.toSignUp()`, and `Gatey.cognito.toForgotPassword()`—for switching screens inside custom blocks.

 = 1.2.5 =
-Filled in the last untranslated UI strings and exposed two client-side helpers: Gatey.cognito.setLanguage() and Gatey.cognito.setDirection() for runtime language or LTR/RTL switching.
+Filled in the last untranslated UI strings and exposed two client-side helpers: `Gatey.cognito.setLanguage()` and `Gatey.cognito.setDirection()` for runtime language or LTR/RTL switching.

 = 1.2.4 =
 Fixed attribute parsing in the [gatey] shortcode; all parameters now load correctly even in edge-case combinations.